jusreyes/Resume/README.md

 :

-    * Learned and applied most relevant Machine learning concepts such as Supervised, Unsupervised Learning, and Statistical Pattern recognition
+    * Learned and applied most relevant machine learning concepts such as supervised, unsupervised learning, and statistical pattern recognition

-    * Used Octave to code algorithms such as support vector machines, neural networks, and recommender systems
+    * Used Octave GNU to code algorithms such as support vector machines, neural networks, and recommender systems

 **Python 3 Programming**
 University of Michigan - Online Summer 2020